wui-hong/tp/docs/DeveloperGuide.md

 2. SpendNSplit shows a list of contacts.
 3. User enters the command to create a group expense.
 4. SpendNSplit informs the user that the group expense has been created.
-5. SpendNSplit shows the expense list for that group of people.
+5. SpendNSplit shows the expense list for that group of persons.

 Use case ends.